 This post may contain affiliate links.
 See our disclosure policy.

 Our mom has made these homemade dinner rolls as far back as I can remember for Sunday dinners and special occasions.
-They are definitely a favorite of our family and always get devoured.
+They disappear off the table pretty fast.
 The texture and flavor of these rolls are perfect.
-They are so soft, fluffy, buttery, and go perfectly with ANY meal!
+They are soft, fluffy, buttery, and complement any meal.

 - Add all-purpose flour (bread flour will work as well) a half cup of flour at a time and mix at medium speed.